usnistgov/800-63-3/sp800-63b/sec5_authenticators.md

 * Dictionary words
 * Context specific words, such as the name of the service, the username, and derivates thereof

-If the chosen secret is found in the list, the CSP or verifier SHALL advised the subscriber that they need to select a different secret, SHALL provide the reason for rejection, and SHALL required the subscriber to choose a different value.
+If the chosen secret is found in the list, the CSP or verifier SHALL advise the subscriber that they need to select a different secret, SHALL provide the reason for rejection, and SHALL require the subscriber to choose a different value.

 Verifiers SHALL implement a throttling mechanism that effectively limits the number of failed authentication attempts an attacker can make on the subscriber’s account as described in [Section 5.2.2](#throttle).

 Verifiers SHOULD NOT impose other composition rules (e.g., mixtures of different character types) on memorized secrets.
 Verifiers SHOULD NOT require memorized secrets to be changed arbitrarily (e.g., periodically) and SHOULD only require a change if the subscriber requests a change or there is evidence of compromise of the authenticator.

-In order to assist the claimant in entering a memorized secret successfully, the verifier SHOULD offer an option to display the secret (rather than a series of dots or asterisks, typically) as it is typed.
-The verifier SHALL hide the character after it is displayed for a time sufficient for the claimant to see the character.
+In order to assist the claimant in entering a memorized secret successfully, the verifier SHOULD offer an option to display the secret (rather than a series of dots or asterisks, typically) until it is entered.
 This allows the claimant to verify their entry if they are in a location where their screen is unlikely to be observed.

->**MG: do we want to restrict this display being the default?
-Showing the password should not be default, but showing for a second then going to asterisk is common on mobile devices.**
+The verifier MAY also permit the user's device to display individual entered characters for a short time after each character is typed to verify correct entry, particularly on mobile devices.

 The verifier SHALL use approved encryption and SHALL utilize an authenticated protected channel when requesting memorized secrets in order to provide resistance to eavesdropping and man-in-the-middle attacks.

 Verifiers SHALL store memorized secrets in a form that is resistant to offline attacks.
 Secrets SHALL be hashed with a *salt* value using an approved hash function such as PBKDF2 as described in [[SP800-132]](#SP800-132).
 The salt value SHALL be a 32-bit or longer random value generated by an approved random bit generator and stored along with the hash result.
 At least 10,000 iterations of the hash function SHOULD be performed.
-A keyed hash function (e.g., HMAC), with the key stored separately from the hashed authenticators (e.g., in a hardware security module) SHOULD be used to further resist dictionary attacks against the stored hashed authenticators.
+A keyed hash function (e.g., HMAC [[FIPS198-1]](#FIPS198-1)), with the key stored separately from the hashed authenticators (e.g., in a hardware security module) SHOULD be used to further resist dictionary attacks against the stored hashed authenticators.

 #### 5.1.2.
 Look-up Secrets